 The Pennsylvania Department of Health is committed to expanding public knowledge regarding Traumatic Brain Injury (TBI) and increasing coordination and integration within existing service delivery systems, thereby enhancing the infrastructure needed to persons with TBI and their Families.
 To learn more about services available for individuals with brain injury and their families, please contact the toll free Brain Injury Help Line at 1-866-412-4755 and speak with a Brain Injury Specialist.
 Specialists are available from 7:00 am to 7:00 pm Monday through Friday.

-PA Dept. of Health Website (Information about Concussions & Head Trauma)
+PA Dept. of Health Website Opens in a new browser tab (Information about Concussions & Head Trauma)

 Other Important Information